cloudcreate-dk/essentials-project/types-springdata-jpa/README.md

 This library focuses purely on providing [Spring Data JPA](https://spring.io/projects/spring-data-jpa) persistence support for the **types** defined in the
 Essentials `types` library.

-> Warning: Not ready for production use !!!
+> Warning: This module is very experimental & unstable

 To use `Types-SpringData-JPA` just add the following Maven dependency:
 ```